JamesMCurrier/FieldMeasurer/README.md

 When prompted "Enter Photo Name or Folder Name:" input `Samples/Sample1.jpg` and press enter.
 When Prompted "Which layer to display?" input `default` and press enter.
 The processed image should be displayed.
 Zoom in and take a closer look!
-You will notice that two new files have been created.
-"Distances.csv" contains all of the gap distances.
-"Rows.csv" contains statistics about each of the rows.
+You will notice that a new folder called "data" has been created.
+This folder contains 2 csv files containing data about the field. "data/Distances.csv" contains all of the gap distances. "data/Rows.csv" contains statistics about each of the rows.
 Let's try displaying a different image.
 Go back to the program, input `digital`, and press enter.
 You should see a digitized image displayed.
 Zoom in and take a closer look!
 Let's try displaying a custom image.
 Go back to the program, input `row_ids, lines, boxes, centers, numbers` and press enter